MontiCore/monticore/monticore-grammar/src/main/java/de/monticore/types3/TypeSystem3.md

 Alternatively, the Mill's `init()` and `reset()` methods can be overridden, to add the typecheck's (de-)initalization to the Mill's (de-)initialization.

-After initializing the TypeCheck3 delegate,
-TypeCheck3 can be used to query SymTypeExpressions of expressions `TypeCheck3.typeOf(expr)`, as well as MCTypes
+After initializing the TypeCheck3 delegates, TypeCheck3 can be used to query SymTypeExpressions of expressions `TypeCheck3.typeOf(expr)`, as well as MCTypes